FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 5. Locate your modpack within the search results, then click on "**Install**{: .blue }" to download the modpack to your server.

-6. (Re)start your server to apply the mod.
+6. (Re)start your server to apply the modpack to your server.

 ### Manually Installing Mods: